tdusautoir/asbeuvrylaforet.monasso.org/README.md

 ## v0.6

-- gestion et affichage des licencies
+- members display and management
-- gestion et affichage des éducateurs
+- coachs display and management